CLEAN TRANSPORTATION

 Emissions comparison

+In every region of the country, carbon emissions from the electricity sources used to power EVs are lower than the emissions from conventional cars (during a full lifecycle analysis).
 In some areas such the west and east coasts where there are fewer coal plants, emissions are significantly lower for EVs.
 And that’s today.
 As we retire more coal plants and bring online cleaner sources of power like wind and solar, the emissions from electric vehicle charging drop even further.

 Electric Buses